 O'Grady Library: Designed by internationally acclaimed architect Michael Graves, O'Grady Library is now home not only to the library, but to the Center for Learning, Writing and Advising, the ITS Help Desk, and the Center for Scholarship and Teaching.
 O'Grady Library supports student success by bringing together research assistance, tutoring and technology help in one location.
 At O'Grady Library, students also have access to a variety of learning spaces and resources: the Information Commons, the Multimedia Center, the Curriculum Resource Center, five group study rooms, three media rooms, two classrooms and the spacious Benedictine Reading Room.
 Books, journals, reference materials, videos and music are available both in the library and online, and students also can check out laptops, digital cameras, digital voice recorders, digital camcorders and other multimedia equipment.
-The library extends its resources through participation in the Summitt, the shared catalog of the Orbis Cascade Alliance, which makes available to Saint Martin's students more than nine million titles from

-37 academic libraries in the Pacific Northwest, with courier delivery to O'Grady Library.
+The library extends its resources through participation in the Summitt, the shared catalog of the Orbis Cascade Alliance, which makes available to Saint Martin's students more than nine million titles from 37 academic libraries in the Pacific Northwest, with courier delivery to O'Grady Library.

 Old Main: Old Main, the University's primary academic building, contains most faculty and administrative offices, many classrooms and laboratories, the Computer Resource and Copy Center, the University bookstore, and the student and monastic dining rooms.
-The student dining area, St. Gertrude Dining Hall, recently was renovated and expanded to accommodate seating for 250.
-Students can dine outside, weather permitting, or remain inside and enjoy the view from the hill onto the lower campus.
+The dining area, St. Gertrude Café is managed by Bon Appetit Management Company, known for its standards of excellence and innovation in sustainable food service.
+Bon Appetit encourages feedback and gladly works with individual students to meet special dietary needs.
+Breaking bread together helps to create a sense of community and comfort.
 Old Main's south wing, the University's oldest structure, was completed in 1913, and the west wing in 1923.
 It was seismically updated in 2000.